fzampirolli/filterNotebook/README.md

+# filterNotebook

-Copyright (C) 2021 Francisco de Assis Zampirolli from Federal University of ABC.
+Copyright (C) 2021-2024 Francisco de Assis Zampirolli from Federal University of ABC.
 All rights reserved.

 filterNotebook is free: you can redistribute it and/or modify